 The Blades had acquired a nickname of 'Dad's Army' with their signings of Peter Withe, Ray Lewington and Phil Thompson in an attempted push for promotion.
 Another veteran Colin Morris set up City's former star and public enemy number one, Keith Edwards.
 Morris was brilliant and manager Porterfield was roundly booed when he took him off to give new signing Steve Wigley a run out.

-The Blades ran out well deserved winners.
+The Blades ran out well deserved winners, with Peter Skipper scoring for City.
 I went to a party in the evening to drown my sorrows!

 Wednesday 20th July 2011